mikeseese/velma-sample/README.md

 I **highly recommend** you familiarize yourself with the test application found within this repository before integrating your own project.

+## :warning: Velma is alpha software!
+We're still working out a lot of kinks/bugs so please bare with us :warning:

 ## Get Status Updates About Releases!
 Follow me on Twitter at https://twitter.com/seeseplusplus to get updates about new releases/etc about Velma